Topography-Induced Stationary Waves and the Onset of Nightside Warming on Rocky Planets around M-dwarf Stars: Results

 We note that the Plateau transport exhibits a strong hemispheric bias, peaking near $50^{\circ}$.
 This result is an artifact of the stochastic land generation, which concentrated the highest elevations in the southern hemisphere for this realization (see Figure~\ref{fig:topography}).
 This spatial correlation acts as a natural control, confirming that the stationary-wave forcing and resulting energy transport are locally locked to the specific placement of topographic landmass.

 The associated meridional stationary-eddy transports help explain the underlying mechanism (Fig.~\ref{fig:eddy}, bottom).
-Both the steep and Plateau cases generate pronounced $c_p[v^*T^*]$ and $L_v[v^*q^*]$ signals that mirror the latitudinal bands of enhanced day–night exchange, consistent with the excitation of quasi‐stationary wave modes by orographic forcing.
+Both the steep and Plateau cases generate pronounced $c_p[v^*T^*]$ and $L_v[v^*q^*]$ enhancements that coincides with the latitudinal bands of enhanced day–night exchange, consistent with the excitation of quasi‐stationary wave modes by orographic forcing.
 These eddies channel enthalpy and latent energy away from the substellar ridge and into the antistellar hemisphere, sustaining nightside warming even under limited direct circulation.
 The Baseline case, lacking such strong stationary disturbances, shows minimal eddy transport and therefore reduced hemispheric heat redistribution.
-These results demonstrate that steep orography can invigorate planetary‐scale stationary waves that act as conduits for moist energy flux across the terminators, connecting the dynamical and radiative components of day-night climate equilibrium.
+These results demonstrate that steep orography can enhance planetary‐scale stationary waves that act as conduits for moist energy flux across the terminators.

 The combined diagnostics demonstrate that surface relief, whether steep or broad, acts as a first-order control on planetary climate by exciting stationary waves that modify vertical energy exchange (see e.g., \citealt{joseph2004}).
 Both topographic configurations substantially modifies the circulation relative to the Baseline, driving a transition away from the canonical ``eyeball'' regime.
 Broad, smoothed relief (Plateau) is sufficient to break the hemispheric symmetry and drive an intermediate climate state, while sharper gradients (Steep) further amplify the feedback loop to sustain a fully ventilated nightside.